Three people have already lost their lives on the streets of Pacific Beach in 2026 alone.

 Pacific Beach is not alone.
 Across San Diego County this year, fatal traffic crashes have been reported on the 5, the 8, State Route 52, and surface streets from Rancho San Diego to Mission Hills.
 Pedestrians, cyclists, and motorists are all affected.

 In the wake of these crashes, San Diego City Council is reviewing a new Comprehensive Speed Management Plan that would reduce speed limits on 20% of the city’s streets.
+The plan targets:

-Safety Corridors: Streets with high concentrations of fatal or serious injury crashes
+- Safety Corridors: Streets with high concentrations of fatal or serious injury crashes

-Business Activity Districts: Commercial streets reduced to 25 or 20 mph
+- Business Activity Districts: Commercial streets reduced to 25 or 20 mph

-School Zones: Speeds as low as 15 mph within 500 feet of schools
+- School Zones: Speeds as low as 15 mph within 500 feet of schools

 In Pacific Beach specifically, the plan identifies at least eight streets for potential speed reductions: Garnet Avenue, Grand Avenue, Mission Boulevard, Pacific Beach Drive, Ingraham Street, La Jolla Boulevard, Cass Street, and Fanuel Street — streets where this year’s deaths occurred.